CMU-17-214/f2024/assignments/hw5.md

 * When connections to Wikipedia or the Google Cloud API fail and cannot be recovered or any other computations fail, report an error message to the frontend gracefully.
 Your server should still be able to handle 5 concurrent jobs and up to 5 concurrent backend requests afterward.
 * The backend validates inputs received from the frontend.
 Reject empty and invalid inputs with HTTP error code 400.

-**Frontend improvements.** Improve the React frontend with some minor extensions

-* Allow incremental loading in the frontend, by polling regularly for updates from the backend.
-(This should work out of the box if the backend responds correctly)
-* Show a progress bar while data is loaded.
-* Show errors from the backend in the frontend, ideally with meaningful error messages.

-**What not to change:** We plan to automate some testing of your code, as such, do NOT change the `Connections` interface and the signature of the `smilingFacesBackend` function.
-Also do not change the protocol between the backend and frontend (i.e., do not change the API endpoint addresses and the interfaces in `jobdata.ts`).
+**What to change:** This homework can be completed by only making changes to `backend.ts`, `visionapi.ts`, and `wikipediaapi.ts`.
+We plan to automate some testing of your code, as such, do NOT change the `Connections` interface and the signature of the `smilingFacesBackend` function.
+Also do not change the protocol between the backend and frontend.
 If we cannot grade your submission because you change any of these, we will assign zero points to that specific rubric item.
 Make all external calls through the APIs in `Connections` and do not make web calls with any other API.
 You may, and probably should, develop your own abstractions on top of the functions in `Connections`.

 ## Submitting your work

 As usual, submit all your changes to GitHub.
 Once you have pushed your final code, submit a link to your final commit on Canvas.
-A link will look like `https://github.com/CMU-17-214/<reponame>/commit/<commitid>`.
+A link will look like `https://github.com/CMU-17-214-Students/<reponame>/commit/<commitid>`.
 You can get to this link easily when you click on the last commit (above the list of files) in the GitHub web interface.

 ## Evaluation